Applying to Medicine after A-Level Results

 Yep, what you’re thinking is entirely right - even with a degree from an international university, you can become a doctor in the UK in the exact same way you would if you graduated in the UK.
 That means you can study medicine in Europe and then go back home to work as a doctor without issue.

-Granted, this still requires passing all stages of the UKMLA, and there’s no getting around that regardless of where you graduate.
-But your knowledge, level of education and qualifications will be the same regardless of whether you graduated from the medical school with the strictest entry requirements or one that doesn’t even care about A-Levels.
+Granted, this still requires passing all stages of the UKMLA, and there’s no getting around that, regardless of where you graduate.
+However, your knowledge, level of education, and qualifications will be the same regardless of whether you graduated from a medical school with the strictest entry requirements or one that doesn’t even care about A-levels.

-Is taking a gap year to improve A-Level scores for medicine a good or bad idea?
+Is taking a gap year to improve A-level scores in medicine a good or bad idea?

 No, a gap year to improve A-Level scores is not a good idea.
 Many students agree that it’s best to search for alternative universities in order to avoid wasting a year.